 It’s said that people need seven to nine hours of sleep per night.
 But a small percentage of the population (1 to 3 per cent) can function with much less.
-Known as ‘short sleepers’, these high performing individuals average about 4-5 hours per night.
+Known as ‘short sleepers’, these high-performing individuals average about 4 to 5 hours per night.
 Among this sleepless elite are people like Yahoo CEO Marissa Mayer, Twitter founder and Square CEO Jack Dorsey, along with former US presidents Bill Clinton and Barack Obama.
-I can confidently confirm that I am not among the high functioning elite.
-I am your average B-minus performer, and definitely require at least a solid seven in order to feel like a part of the human race.
+I can confidently confirm that I am not among the high-functioning elite.
+I am your average B-minus performer and definitely require at least a solid seven in order to feel like a part of the human race.

 Disclaimer: These experiences are not intended to substitute as advice of a qualified healthcare professional.
 Always seek medical advice that is specific to your situation.

 Sleep remedy 1: Practice healthy lifestyle and sleep rituals